MatthewKennedy/spree_admin/README.md

 - Modern UI

-### What Is The Difference Between Omes Admin and Spree Backend?
+### What Is The Difference Between Spree Admin and Spree Backend?

-Omes Admin is a fresh take on an Admin UI for Spree, it is currently intended to be experimental in the early stages, free from any legacy dependencies, being locked-into working with old Spree extensions, old Rails versions, or large Spree apps that rely heavily on Spree Backend.
+Spree Admin is a fresh take on an Admin UI for Spree, it is currently intended to be experimental in the early stages, free from any legacy dependencies, being locked-into working with old Spree extensions, old Rails versions, or large Spree apps that rely heavily on Spree Backend.

 The goal is that we can move fast and fluid find new intuitive ways of using Spree Admin.